Orbifold Open/Closed Correspondence and Mirror Symmetry: Introduction

 \subsection{Acknowledgments}

-The authors would like to thank the hospitality and support of the Simons Center for Geometry and Physics during the program on Integrability, Enumerative Geometry and Quantization, where part of the paper was completed.
+The authors would like to thank Zhengyu Zong for helpful comments.
+The authors would also like to thank the hospitality and support of the Simons Center for Geometry and Physics during the program on Integrability, Enumerative Geometry and Quantization, where part of the paper was completed.
 The program was partially supported by the NSF grant DMS-1564497.